...SMALL CRAFT ADVISORY IN EFFECT UNTIL 7 PM EST THIS EVENING...

 E winds around 5 kt...becoming SW after midnight.
 Seas 1 foot or less.

 SW winds 5 to 10 kt.
 Seas 1 foot or less.

 N winds 5 to 10 kt.
 Seas 2 to 3 ft.

-SW winds 10 to 15 kt.
-Gusts up to 20 kt in the evening.
-Seas around 2 ft.
-A chance of showers. seas are reported as significant wave height...which is the average of the highest third of the waves. individual wave heights may be more than twice the significant wave height.
+E winds 10 to 15 kt with gusts up to 20 kt.
+Seas around 2 ft. seas are reported as significant wave height...which is the average of the highest third of the waves. individual wave heights may be more than twice the significant wave height.